 Requests for service

-All requests for service should be submitted through an email to Help Desk in order to allow for the most expedient service.
+All requests for service should be submitted via the IT Service Desk Form in order to allow for the most expedient service.
 ITS utilizes a help desk software package (HEAT) to track and assign jobs within the department.
 This software will also notify the user with a return email when the request has been resolved.
-Requesting assistance from ITS outside of HEAT with either a direct email, a telephone call, or a personal visit increases the chance that a request may be overlooked since daily assignments are distributed and completed through the scheduled workflow of the Help Desk HEAT system.
-Therefore, it is necessary that jobs be submitted in this way.

 Contacting ITS after hours

 The ITS Department is fully staffed from 8:00am until 5:00pm, Monday through Friday.

 Users needing to report an urgent technology problem after hours should do so by calling Campus Security at x3243.
 Campus Security will contact ITS to relay the problem.
 Please be sure to provide Security with a detailed description of the problem, your name, your location, and a contact number if possible.
 Non-urgent problems should be reported by submitting a request via the IT Service Desk Form

 Service and Support of University Owned Equipment

 ITS provides service and support of all university owned equipment.

 Equipment under manufacturer's warranty will be serviced in accordance with the warranty and all parts will be acquired through warranty procedures.
 There will be no charge to the individual department for service and parts covered under warranty.
 The cost of parts needed for equipment no longer under manufacturer's warranty are the responsibility of the individual department.
 ITS will provide price quotes and ordering information to the individual department, who must order and pay for the necessary parts.